qShoujoQ/tftp.c/readme.md

 ### Examples
 In `examples` directory:
 - `client.c` - simple TFTP client implementation, with support for downloading and uploading files.
+Works with tftpd-hpa on ubuntu and Tftpd64 on Windows.

 ### Imports
 ```c